ncsa/Nightingale_real/docs/source/logging_onto_ng.rst

 Logging Onto Nightingale
 ========================

-Once you have completed the steps described in Getting Access to Nightingale, you can log onto Nightingale using a SSH (Secure Shell) client on your local desktop or laptop.
-You will log onto Nightingale's secure node to gain access to the general access login nodes or, for groups that have them, specialized interactive nodes.
+Once you have completed the steps described in Getting Access to Nightingale, you can log onto Nightingale using an SSH (Secure Shell) client on your local desktop or laptop.
+You will log onto Nightingale's secure node first and then log onto a general access login node or, for groups that have them, a specialized interactive node.
 The hostnames for these login nodes are listed below.

 Hostnames
 ~~~~~~~~~~~~~~~~~~~~